getnamo/leap-ue4/README.md

 I highly recommend you use the new v3 plugin going forward!

 # v2 Plugin

+This plugin is considered deprecated, but remains available for older engine compatibility.

 This repository concerns the v2 Leap Motion plugin, an event-driven [Leap Motion](http://www.leapmotion.com) plugin for the Unreal Engine 4.

 You can use convenience blueprints to just select and play or use a custom approach via blueprints or C++.
 See relevant sections for details